aaronryank/shortC/README.md

  - V <-> **v**oid
  - W <-> **w**hile

-Here are more conversions that `convert` will not transform, but the `interpreter` will:
+Here are more conversions that `convert` will not transform, but the "interpreter" will:

  - X -> while(1)